Bodo Sandberg: Escape to England and fighting on two fronts

-Immediately after the German invasion Sandberg tried to escape from the Nazi occupied Netherlands to reach England from where he could continue his fight against the invaders.
+Immediately after the German invasion Sandberg tried to escape from the Nazi-occupied Netherlands to reach England to continue his fight against the invaders.

 His first attempt was with four others (Ch.
 A. den Hoed, G. Reels, E.A.
 Plate and J. Versteegh).
 On their way through Belgium, France and Spain to Portugal (from where they could fly to England), they made it as far as Poligny, just east of Paris, but there they were betrayed and arrested.
-They ended up in a German prisoner of war camp outside Lyon.
-However, they escaped from that prison camp by stealing the camp commander's car.
+They ended up in a German prisoner-of-war camp outside Lyon.
+However, they escaped by stealing the camp commander's car.
 They were starved and sick, but all five made it back to the Netherlands.

-Sandberg, however, didn't give up and made a second attempt.
-This time he escaped from the Nazi occupied Netherlands with three fellow fighter pilots from the Dutch Air Force Jan Bosch, Faam Janssens and A.C.H.
-Kanters, and this time they made it, all the way to England.
+Sandberg did not give up and made a second attempt.
+This time he escaped from the Netherlands with three fellow fighter pilots from the Dutch Air Force, Jan Bosch, Faam Janssens and A. C. H. Kanters, and this time they made it to England.

-From England Bodo was sent to the USA where in 1944 he trained on US fighter planes (the Curtiss P-40 Warhawk) at the Royal Netherlands Military Flying-School in Jackson, Mississippi.
+From England Bodo was sent to the US where in 1944 he trained on American fighters (the Curtiss P-40 Warhawk) at the Royal Netherlands Military Flying-School in Jackson, Mississippi.
 After completing his training, he was sent to Australia and New Guinea in the South Pacific, where he fought against the Japanese.

-As the Second World War was entering its final and fiercest phase, Bodo Sandberg came home to the Netherlands from the USA, Australia and New Guinea, albeit for a fleeting moment, as he was sent out into action again, this time to Dutch Indonesia, Singapore and Ceylon (now Malaysia).
-In February 1946 he flew from Batavia (now Jarakrta), via Singapore to Penang where he worked with Peter Tazelaar, one of the Netherlands’ most heroic resistance fighters and fellow "Engelandvaarder".
+As the Second World War was entering its final phase, Bodo Sandberg came home to the Netherlands from the US, Australia and New Guinea, albeit for a fleeting moment, as he was sent out into action again, this time to Dutch Indonesia, Singapore and Ceylon (now Malaysia).
+In February 1946 he flew from Batavia (now Jarakrta) via Singapore to Penang, where he worked with Peter Tazelaar, one of the Netherlands' most heroic resistance fighters and fellow "Engelandvaarder".

 In 1947 Bodo was awarded the “Ereteken voor Orde en Vrede 1947” for his contributions to the Netherlands' efforts to re-establish peace and order in Dutch-Indonesia after the Japanese capitulation.

 Jhr.
-Bodo Sandberg fought enemy action on two fronts, survived it all, and lived to be 90.
+Bodo Sandberg lived to be 90, dying on May 2, 2005, in Bentveld, Netherlands.

 Sandberg was awarded the Cross of Merit and the Airman's Cross, both Knight’s Orders, by H.R.H.
 Wilhelmina, Queen of the Netherlands.

 After the war

 After the war, Bodo stayed active in the Dutch Air Force as a fighter pilot and flight instructor.
-He was Commander of a squadron of Supermarine Spitfires in the Dutch Air Force Base “Soesterberg”.
-After Sandberg was injured in a crash with a Spitfire at Soesterberg, Sandberg became Air Attaché for the four Nordic countries in the Dutch Embassy in Oslo, Norway.
-Sandberg completed his more than 30 year Air Force career as Commander of the Dutch Air Force Base Ypenburg.
+He commanded a squadron of Supermarine Spitfires at Dutch Air Force Base Soesterberg.
+After Sandberg was injured in a crash with a Spitfire at Soesterberg, he became Air Attaché for the four Nordic countries in the Dutch Embassy in Oslo, Norway.
+Sandberg completed his more than 30 year Air Force career as commander of Dutch Air Force Base Ypenburg.